If You Have Symptoms, Call 9-1-1

 - and coronary angiography.

-The electrocardiogram, also known as ECG or EKG, is used to measure the rate and regularity of your heartbeat.
+An electrocardiogram, also known as ECG or EKG, is used to measure the rate and regularity of your heartbeat.
+Learn more about electrocardiograms.

 Blood tests are also used in diagnosing a heart attack.
-When cells in the heart die, they release enzymes into the blood.
+When cells in the heart die, they release proteins into the blood.
 They are called markers or biomarkers.
-Measuring the amount of these markers in the blood can show how much damage was done to your heart.
+Measuring the amount of these proteins in the blood can show how much damage was done to your heart.
 Doctors often repeat these tests to check for changes.

-In cardiac catheterization, a thin, flexible tube is passed through an artery in your groin or arm to reach the coronary arteries.
-This test allows your doctor to
+In cardiac catheterization, a thin, flexible tube is passed through an artery in your groin, arm, or neck to reach the coronary arteries.
+The tube is used to get dye into coronary arteries.
+Learn more about cardiac catheterizations.

 Coronary angiography is usually done with the cardiac catheterization.
-A dye that can be seen on an x-ray is injected through the catheter into the coronary arteries.
-It shows where there are blockages and how severe they are.
+Special x rays are taken while the dye is flowing through the coronary arteries.
+The dye lets the doctor see the flow of blood through the heart and blood vessels.
+Coronary angiography shows where there are blockages and how severe they are.
+Learn more about coronary angiography.